 - Heat the oil in a large pan over a medium heat.

 - Add the onion, carrot, celery and garlic and sweat under a lid for about 10 minutes until the onions are softened.

 - Mix in the kale and sweat under lid for about another 5 minutes, stirring once or twice until wilted.

 - Add the stock and pepper (I found there was no need to add salt as it’s in the stock), bring to the boil and then simmer for 20 minutes.

-- Blend to desired consistency, it's nice if it still has some texture to it.
+- Blend with a stick blender to desired consistency (it's nice if it still has some texture to it).